Why Your PDF Tools Shouldn't Be Uploading Your Files

 The compliance dimension

-Beyond personal privacy preferences, uploading certain documents to third-party servers may create compliance problems:
+Beyond personal privacy preferences, uploading certain documents to third-party servers creates concrete compliance problems.

-- HIPAA (US): protected health information cannot be transmitted to a third party without a Business Associate Agreement in place.
-Using a free PDF tool to merge medical records without checking whether the tool is a HIPAA-covered entity is a compliance violation regardless of intent.
+Under HIPAA, protected health information cannot be transmitted to a third party without a Business Associate Agreement in place.
+Using a free PDF tool to merge medical records without verifying the tool is a HIPAA-covered entity is a compliance violation.
+Intent does not matter.
+GDPR is similar: personal data of EU or UK residents cannot be transferred to third-party processors without appropriate safeguards.
+A US-based PDF tool without a data processing agreement is non-compliant regardless of the badge on its homepage.

 Why browser-based tools are structurally different